Wednesday 12th August 3:30pm - 7:30pm

 An occupier of private land who fails to comply with these guidelines may commit an offence under the Impounding Act 1993 and may be subject to fines or prosecution.

 Council will send an impound notice to the owner of impounded livestock.
 The notice will outline the applicable fees that need to be paid at the Civic Centre before the livestock can be reclaimed.
-Fees may include an impound fee, transport costs, maintenance charges and any applicable veterinary costs.

 If you are unable to transport the animal safely on your own, livestock transport providers can be found in the Yellow Pages.